K4S4B4/testmkdoc/doc_en/docs/how-to-capture/calibrate-cameras/execute-calibration.md

     When calibration is completed, extrinsic parameters and the camera position will be displayed, and it will shows `Extrinsic  ☑Calibrated`.

-    If it does not read the AR marker properly, try [If the marker cannot be read properly](#if-the-marker-cannot-be-read-properly).
+    !!!
+Tip "If it does not read the AR marker properly, try [If the marker cannot be read properly](#if-the-marker-cannot-be-read-properly)."

     ![](../../images/Camera-Calibration-Extrinsic-Execution-Charuco.gif){ loading=lazy }